 The Dallas Bar Association has since been dedicated to the continuing education of its members as well as public service programs and improvement of the administration of justice.
 For years, Association headquarters were housed in the offices of the then current presidents.
 In 1937, headquarters were established in a small space under the stairs of the Old Red Courthouse.

 Ten years later, the DBA was the state's first bar association to incorporate.
 Incorporators envisioned the Association someday being housed in its own building.
 The DBA has offered members the unique opportunity of meeting, dining, conversing and learning together in its own headquarters since 1955.
 In that year, the DBA opened its offices, dining room and meeting facilities on the lobby floor of the Adolphus Hotel.
 Membership jumped to nearly 1,500 lawyers by the end of the decade and the facilities were remodeled and expanded in 1965.
-In 1979, the 3,600-member Association moved into the restored home of the late Col. A.H.
-Belo, founder of The Dallas Morning News.
+In 1979, the 3,600-member Association moved into a restored home on Ross Avenue.

-Now, the Association boasts an even more incredible home thanks to the addition of The Pavilion at The Belo Mansion, a dynamic new space for meetings, social events, and community gatherings.
+Now, the Association boasts an even more incredible home thanks to the addition of The Pavilion, a dynamic new space for meetings, social events, and community gatherings.
 More than 11,000 members participate in this voluntary association.
 The DBA's image in the community is one of respect and influence, holding an enviable reputation among metropolitan bar associations throughout the nation.